 Bristol West's low down payment option can be very helpful.
 Having a low down payment can mean the difference between buying insurance and driving without.
 The most common reasons that individuals are labeled as high-risk drivers include serious violations such as driving under the influence, causing a hit-and-run accident, acquiring a ton of speeding tickets or failing to purchase car insurance before getting behind the wheel.
 But if you are a very young or old driver, live in a very dense urban area, or drive an older vehicle, you might also find yourself being labeled as an insurance risk.

 On top of having above-average financials and fewer than the average number of complaints, Allstate also offers a slew of incentives that can help you get your driving record back on track – and provides financial incentives for doing so.
 Every six months you drive accident-free, you’ll receive a check in the mail from Allstate.
 For each year with no moving violations, you’ll get an additional $100 off of your collision deductible.
-If you’re willing to install the company’s Drivewise app, you’ll get 15 percent off for every six months you drive safely.
+If you’re willing to install the company’s Drivewise app, you’ll get up to 25 percent off for every six months you drive safely.

 If you do happen to get into an accident, you can send photos and videos instead of in-person inspections for filing a claim, and the company guarantees claim satisfaction.
 They also offer accident forgiveness for your first accident and will even replace your car if you total it within the first two years that you purchase it.

 Along with offering reasonably-priced plans, State Farm’s Drive Safe and Save program tracks you in real-time for a myriad of safe-driving factors as simple as accelerating smoothly and braking properly.
 And you can get very steep discounts if State Farm determines you’re not as risky a driver as your record states.
 The company also offers training called The Steer Clear Driver Program if you need a refresher course on what safe driving behaviors look like.